ilazoja/dejavu/README.md

 Dejavu can memorize audio by listening to it once and fingerprinting it.
 Then by playing a song, Dejavu attempts to match the audio against the fingerprints held in the database, returning the song being played.

-This fork was made specifically to help identify unlabeled songs from an ost rip using a labeled soundtracks and rename their corresponding brstm files to the proper song.
+This fork was made specifically to help identify unlabeled songs from an ost rip using a labeled soundtracks and rename their corresponding brstm files to the proper song title.

 ## Instructions for ost recognition
 1. Obtain raw ost rip (e.g. from vgm hcs64) and convert to brstm using LoopingAudioConverter (these are referred to as unlabeled brstms)